claravdw/disruption/README.md

 * `article_presence_check.py`: after scraping, checks whether the urls retrieved from Google ended up as successfully parsed urls, dropped urls, or neither

+* `newspaper_names`: contains the standardized names of all the news sources included in this module.
+These names are used, e.g., as the names of directories containing the newspaper's data, and of the newspaper-specific parsing scripts.

-* `logging_config.py`: sets up a logger which, when called, makes sure all logs (of level INFO and up) are written to a file named `scraping.log`
+* `logging_config.py`: sets up a logger which, when called, makes sure all logs (of level INFO and up) are written to a file named `scraping.log`.